learning-zone/azure-basics/README.md

 #### Q. What are some common use cases for Azure Functions?
 #### Q. How do you integrate Azure with on-premises data sources?
 #### Q. What is the role of Azure DevTest Labs in development and testing environments?
+#### Q. How do Azure Scale Sets and Availability Sets differ from one another?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>